Daily Discipline #111

 There are two accounts of Christ's "human heritage" given by Matthew and another by Luke.
 While they both have similarities, they are also both different.
 Most of us don't notice this because we tend to skip over what seems like boring verses of names we can't pronounce.
 To close our study I'd like to point out a few things with these genealogies.

 Day 26- Matthew in writing his gospel was trying to show the Jews that the prophecies of the Old Testament were fulfilled in Jesus and therefore Jesus must be the Messiah.
 To a Jew, a person's lineage and "purity of line" was very important.
 Any mixture of foreign blood could mean the loss of the right to be called a Jew or a member of the people of God.
-Therefore Matthew's genealogy traces the kingly line of Christ.
+Therefore Matthew traces Joseph's heritage -- a genealogy tracing the kingly line of Christ.
 He is writing to Jews with the purpose of showing them that Jesus was the Son of David.

 Matthew 1: 1-17